10 Must-Do's When Preparing for Job Interviews

 2. Carefully review the job description.

-In your preparations, you should utilize the employer’s published job description as a guide.
+You should utilize the employer’s published job description as a guide in your preparations.
 The job description is a list of the desired qualifications, attributes, and experience the employer is seeking in an exemplary candidate.
 If you can better align yourself with these elements, the more the employer will consider that you are a suitable fit for the position.
 The job description may also give you insight into questions the employer may ask throughout the interview.

 3. Develop your selling points.